Job JSON specification¶

 A user is only allowed to access files and folders on an accsyn site (workspace/main hq premises or remote site) given explicit access through ACLs.

-When downloading or uploading a file, only the user owning the API/CLI session are allowed to specify local absolute paths (e.g. C:\Users\ John\Downloads), to send a file to user you must create a Delivery were the user then chooses were to download (or what to upload if it is an upload request).
+When downloading or uploading a file, only the user owning the API/CLI session is allowed to specify local absolute paths (e.g. C:\Users\ John\Downloads); to send a file to a user you must create a Delivery where the user then chooses where to download (or what to upload if it is an upload request).
 For more information, see Delivery.

-There is an exception to this: if the user has mapped a share locally and has given explicit write permissions to it, an elevated user are allowed to push files to the user's client using mirror path option or explicit path notation (see examples below).
+There is an exception to this: if the user has mapped a share locally and has given explicit write permissions to it, an elevated user is allowed to push files to the user's client using mirror path option or explicit path notation (see examples below).
 Same goes for upload - an elevated user can pull files from a remote user's computer and upload them to a workspace volume if the user has given explicit read access to the corresponding locally mapped share.
-For more information on how to setup locally maped shares, see Hosts.
+For more information on how to set up locally mapped shares, see Hosts.

-When transferring files between sites, the user has to have the admin role or employee with full access to the involved volume(s).
+When transferring files between sites, the user has to have the admin role, or be an employee with full access to the involved volume(s).

 Prerequisites: